Skip to content

 • RECALL_EXPANSION_LIMIT (default: 25) — Total expanded memories cap

-Edge types traversed: RELATES_TO, LEADS_TO, DERIVED_FROM, EVOLVED_INTO, REINFORCES, EXEMPLIFIES, and all 11 relationship types.
+Edge types traversed: RELATES_TO, LEADS_TO, DERIVED_FROM, EVOLVED_INTO, REINFORCES, EXEMPLIFIES, and all other relationship types.
 See Relationship Operations for the full type reference.

 When expand_entities=true, the system performs multi-hop reasoning via entity tags: